heroku/configerator/README.md

 One nice side effect is you will no longer have to `Dotenv.load(".env.test")` in your `spec_helper.rb`.

+You can also use `.env` for shared configurations across all environments.

-Of course if this doesn't work for your needs you can bypass autodetecting and loading of Dotenv.
+Of course if this doesn't work for your needs you can bypass autodetecting and loading of `Dotenv`.
 You can do this by requiring the library directly:

 ```ruby
 require 'configerator/configerator'